Join my community and get a

 sent right to your inbox!

 Being debt-free, and living happily within your means is something everyone wants to accomplish!
-Since Mark and I began our journey of financial freedom a decade ago, one little thing (well, I guess it's actually a BIG thing when you think about it…) that has bugged me is the lack of practical tools for the everyday person trying to get their budget and their daily plans figured out at the same time.
+Since I began my journey of financial freedom a decade ago, one little thing (well, I guess it's actually a BIG thing when you think about it…) that has bugged me is the lack of practical tools for the everyday person trying to get their budget and their daily plans figured out at the same time.
 I have always used a planner, but a personal finance budget planner, or budgeting planner, was something that I needed to try out and see if it was worth using.

 What do the following list of typical monthly plans and errands have in common: